What Is A Mortgage Refinance, In Plain English

 There are many ways to refinance a home and millions of U.S. homeowners are potential eligible for lower rates and payments.

 Get today's live mortgage rates now.
-Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Click to see today's rates (Sep 20th, 2017)
+Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Verify your refinance eligibility (Nov 23rd, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.